andrealommen/PHY309/lectures/allChapt11.md

 Chapter 10, but we throw away all the terms that don't contribute to the radiative energy.

-Every E&M book starts with dipole radiation.
+Every E&M book starts its official radiation section with dipole radiation.
 A dipole antenna is the simplest to make - you attach a paper clip to a signal generator and bam, you've got a radiating dipole.